“Boyd’s Genuine Porcelain Lined Cap”

 They were continued to be made in huge quantities for many decades thereafter, with production probably extending well into the 1950s or later.
 The timeline of markings (which ones came first) is uncertain.
 Many of the metal zinc lids marked “BALL” (in cursive) come with an insert marked “Genuine Zinc Cap for Ball Mason Jars” (no mention of Boyd).
 Presumably, many of those were made by Ball Bros.
 Glass Manufacturing Company.

-The lids are frequently found by bottle diggers at old dumpsites, or in privies, along with other durable (non-degradable) items such as bottles, jars, dishes, pottery, shards of glass tableware, etc. They are often found separated from the zinc lid that they were once a part of.
+The lids are frequently found by bottle diggers at old dump sites, or in privies (where outhouses used to stand) along with other durable (non-degradable) items such as bottles, jars, broken dishes, pottery, shards of glass tableware, etc. They are often found separated from the zinc lid they were once attached to.

-Here are a few of the lettering variations seen:
+Here are some of the lettering variations recorded:

 2) Genuine Boyd Cap / For Mason Jars